 DIY wasp nest removal can be very dangerous if not done safely.
 Our experts wear safety gear and use specific tools for each situation.
 DO NOT SPRAY CHEMICALS INTO THE NEST!
 It would not be smart to just spray and hope harmful chemicals will take care of removing a wasp nest.
 When used improperly can severely harm people and the ecosystem.

 A-1 Bonded Termite, Inc. will be happy to give you relief and take care of your wasp nest removal quickly and safely.

 Future Wasp Nest Prevention

-Install a decoy wasp nest.
-A decoy is an excellent deterrent.
-Installing a fake wasp nest on your garage or patio, wherever your wasp problem reoccurs, will cause the wasps to not move in next season.
+First, install a decoy wasp nest.
+Unquestionably, a decoy is an excellent deterrent.
+Installing a fake wasp nest on your garage or patio, wherever your wasp problem reoccurs.
+So the wasps will not move in the next season.
 They are intelligent enough to know that they don’t want a war with a rival nest (a wasp nest battles will end in one hive completely killing another hive.)
 But they are not intelligent enough to know the hive is fake.